Automatic differentiation for machine learning in Julia

 Reverse mode automatic differentiation – basic bits

-Formally, reverse mode AD routines relies on the following formula:
+Formally, reverse mode AD routines rely on the following formula:

 Reverse mode automatic differentiation in Julia